duncombe/centos-instance/python_setup.md

 ###Local IPython

-1. After working a while on a notebook, I began to have trouble with matplotlib not loading and plots not displaying.
+    After working a while on a notebook, I began to have trouble with `matplotlib` not loading properly, and being unable to find all required modules, resulting in plots not displaying.

-    The resolution was to reinstall anaconda and re-create the  environments.
+    The resolution was to re-install anaconda and re-create the  environments.

     Recommendation:
     - keep track of the packages installed, by doing
 ```
-conda list -e -n <env-name>
+	conda list -e -n [env-name]
 ```

-and piping the output into a requirements.txt file.
-This will allow you to quickly get the environment set up again after you have nuked anaconda.
+    and piping the output into a `requirements.txt` file.
+This will allow you to quickly get the environment set up again after you have nuked and re-installed Anaconda.

+    Tracking down the cause of the breakdown, it may be that when I needed another package to be imported and it was not available in the base Anaconda install, I did `conda install` in the working environment, instead of in the default anaconda environment.
+It may be that then the working environment and default environment got out of sync and package dependencies were broken.

+    Try removing the environment entirely (`conda remove -n [enviname] --all`) and then recreating it (`conda create -n [envname] -f requirements.txt`).

 ##Trouble-shooting